YayoCorp/yayo-misc/airdrop-guide.md

 Open MetaMask and make sure you are on the **Matic Network** (look in the top right corner), then click _Add Token_.
 Where it says _Token Contract Address_, paste the following address: `0xbfae19E81BC0ab27A16846156B903B9c064C53F4`.

-## 4. Done!

-You are now ready to receive and see your $YAYO.